carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   save_minimized_corpus              	0	If 1, the minimized corpus is saved into the first input directory jobs                               	0	Number of jobs to run.
 If jobs >= 1 we spawn this number of jobs in separate worker processes with stdout/stderr redirected to fuzz-JOB.log. workers                            	0	Number of simultaneous worker processes to run the jobs.
-If zero, "min(jobs,NumberOfCpuCores()/2)" is used. tokens                             	0	Use the file with tokens (one token per line) to fuzz a token based input language. apply_tokens                       	0	Read the given input file, substitute bytes  with tokens and write the result to stdout. sync_command                       	0	Execute an external command "<sync_command> <test_corpus>" to synchronize the test corpus. sync_timeout                       	600	Minimum timeout between syncs. use_traces                            0       Experimental: use instruction traces
+If zero, "min(jobs,NumberOfCpuCores()/2)" is used. sync_command                       	0	Execute an external command "<sync_command> <test_corpus>" to synchronize the test corpus. sync_timeout                       	600	Minimum timeout between syncs. use_traces                            0       Experimental: use instruction traces